SnosMe/awakened-poe-trade/docs/download.md

 const { theme } = useData()
 </script>

-You can download Awakened Poe Trade here.
+You can download Exalted Poe Trade here.
 Any other mirrors are not known to the developer, downloading from them may be unsafe.

 | Download link                                                                                                                                      | Automatic updates | Startup time |